iliamakar/Datapacks-Screen-mod/README.md

 ## Datapacks Screen mod
 A simple mod that adds a hotkey to open datapacks selection screen that allows you to toggle and reorder datapacks.
+This is client-side mod and only works on integrated servers where the player is host.

 Also you can toggle auto-reload for enabled datapacks.
 This feature automatically reloads all chanded .mcfunction files and function tags in selected datapacks.